 This time, the theme is played by the trumpets as the high woodwinds and strings create snow flurries by playing a short trill on each note.
 After this time through the melody, we move into a syncopated transition and the ensemble gets quieter for the next part.

-The next transition harkens back to the beginning of the piece, but adds some echoes and uses shorter segments of that trumpet theme (1:33) before restating the “flute snowflake” theme (1:40).
+The next transition harkens back to the beginning of the piece.
+This time it adds some echoes and uses shorter segments of that trumpet theme (1:33) before restating the “flute snowflake” theme (1:40).
 But for the next statement of the main theme, Anderson makes it 20% cooler by jazzing the whole thing up.
 The trumpets do their jazzy thing, followed by the trombones’ more bombastic reply (1:47).
-Then everyone gets to jump in: the upper voices get a fun doodle and the basses have a great moving line.
+Then everyone gets to jump in: the upper voices get fun doodles and the basses have a great moving line.

 After the excitement of the jazz section, the ensemble settles back down for the rest of the ride.
 We hear familiar themes and accompaniments as the pieces winds down.
 Anderson doesn’t let us get completely comfortable, though, as he interjects a brief call-and-answer between the instruments (2:30).
-This begins the lead-up to the most famous part of the piece: the horse whinny, courtesy of a solo trumpet player.
-We then hear a quick salute to the clip-clop of the horse hooves and one more whip crack before the entire orchestra announces the end.
+This begins the lead-up to the most famous part of the piece: the horse whinny.
+We hear a quick salute to the clip-clop of the horse hooves and one last whip crack before the entire orchestra says good-bye.

 I’ll close this post with a fun arrangement of Sleigh Ride.
 Remember how we had that odd-metered section in Armenian Dances?
 The one in 5/8 time?
 Well, here’s Sleigh Ride in 7/8.
-The seven beats might not be easily heard right away, but the intro has a 1-2-3-4-5-6-7 rhythm, so you’ll hear three long pulses then one short pulse.
+You might not easily hear the seven beats at first, but the intro has a 1-2-3-4-5-6-7 rhythm, so you’ll hear three long pulses then one short pulse.
 This sequence happens four times (four measures’ worth) before the melody starts.
 Whether or not you can hear those seven quick notes per measure, you should feel a bit of a lilt to the rhythm.